DimitarHristovski/Book-Library/DOCUMENTATION.md

 ### Core Features

-1. **Add Book** (js/scripts.js): This feature allows users to add new books to their library.
+1. **Add Book** (`js/scripts.js`): This feature allows users to add new books to their library.
 The implementation captures user input from a form and stores the book details in a structured format.
 This functionality is essential for users who wish to expand their collection and keep track of new acquisitions.
+The code ensures that all necessary fields are filled out before adding a book, preventing incomplete entries.

-2. **View Books** (js/scripts.js): Users can view a list of all books in their library.
+2. **View Books** (`js/scripts.js`): Users can view a list of all books in their library.
 This feature retrieves book data from storage and displays it in a user-friendly format.
 It is crucial for users to have an overview of their collection, making it easier to find specific titles or authors.
+The display is dynamically updated to reflect any changes made to the library, such as adding or deleting books.

-3. **Delete Book** (js/scripts.js): This functionality enables users to remove books from their library.
+3. **Delete Book** (`js/scripts.js`): This functionality enables users to remove books from their library.
 By selecting a book and confirming the deletion, users can manage their collection effectively, ensuring that only relevant titles remain.
 This feature is particularly useful for users who may want to declutter their library.

-4. **Filter Books** (js/filter.js): Users can filter their book collection based on various criteria, such as author or genre.
+4. **Filter Books** (`js/filter.js`): Users can filter their book collection based on various criteria, such as author or genre.
 This feature enhances the user experience by allowing quick access to specific books, making it easier to locate desired titles among a larger collection.

-5. **Responsive Design** (styles.css): The application is designed to be responsive, ensuring that it functions well on various devices, including desktops, tablets, and smartphones.
+5. **Responsive Design** (`assets/css/style.css`): The application is designed to be responsive, ensuring that it functions well on various devices, including desktops, tablets, and smartphones.
 This feature is crucial in today's mobile-centric world, allowing users to access their library from anywhere.

 ### Advanced Features